Understanding Debtor Rights in Indiana and Kentucky

 - Harassing collection tactics are prohibited.
 Collection calls cannot happen late at night or early in the morning, be made to your place of employment, or contain threats

 - Seventy-five percent of your wages are protected from liens.
 Even if a judgment on debt has been rendered against you in favor of a creditor, such that the creditor can garnish your wages, the garnishment cannot exceed 25 percent of your take-home pay or 30 times the minimum wage, whichever is greater.
 Larger percentages can be collected for child support, federal and state taxes, and court-ordered bankruptcy payments

 - Not all income is subject to garnishment.
 You cannot have any portion of the following taken as a garnishment:

 The federal government guarantees most of these rights, with some state laws enhancing protections of the debtor.
 Qualified legal counsel can help you determine your best course of defense against illegal collection action.

 Our Evansville law firm offers free consultation to discuss your financial situation.
-Please call Dunlap & Nesmith at 812-402-9970 or contact us online to schedule an appointment at no cost or obligation.
+Please call Dunlap & Nesmith at 812-402-9970 or fill out the form using the button below to arrange a consultation.